 "Mistreatment" arises when behavior shows disrespect for the dignity of others and unreasonably interferes with the learning process.
 It can take the form of physical punishment, sexual harassment, psychological cruelty, and discrimination based on race, religion, ethnicity, sex, age, or sexual orientation.
 If a student feels they are being mistreated, the student should report this concern to the Division of Student Affairs (Student Support Coordinator, Assistant or Associate Dean for Student Affairs, or the Regional Campus Dean).
 We treat all such reports as confidential and do not tolerate reprisals or retaliations of any kind.
-Please refer to the Student Mistreatment Policy in the FSUCOM Student Handbook and report incidents of mistreatment as soon as possible.
+Please refer to the Student mistreatment policy section in the FSU COM Student Handbook and report incidents of mistreatment as soon as possible.